meeb/tubesync/README.md

 ### Are there user accounts or multi-user support?

 There is support for basic HTTP authentication by setting the `HTTP_USER` and `HTTP_PASS` environment variables.
-There is not support for multi-user or user management.
+There is no support for multi-user or user management.

 ### Does TubeSync support HTTPS?

-No, you should deploy it behind an HTTPS-capable proxy if you want this (nginx, caddy, etc.).
-Configuration of this is beyond the scope of this README.
+Yes, but only when using a proxy like nginx, caddy, etc. Configuration of this is beyond the scope of this README.

-### What architectures does the container support?
+### Which architectures are supported in Docker?

 Just `amd64` for the moment.
 Others may be made available if there is demand.